DianaCruzTejada/MedGermDB/README.md

 - data: the three files that compound MedGermDB in csv format, and files using to build the shiny app.
 - doc: manuscript and appendix.
 - results: output of the R scripts, including files needed to create and run the app.
-- src: Scripts in R language used to clean data, and build the MedGermDB app data.
+- src: scripts in R language used to clean data, and build the MedGermDB app data.

 # Citation
 Please cite MedGermDB as: